Licda. Lourdes González (Sisi)

 Licda.
 Lucy Morales

-Lucy graduated from the Universidad Rafael Landivar with a degree in social work and became part of the CasaSito team in July 2015.
+Social Worker -Lucy graduated from the Universidad Rafael Landivar with a degree in social work and became part of the CasaSito team in July 2015.
 Her work experience includes assessments for local rural development research and projects.
-Lucy coordinates program activities, supports with monitoring sessions, and aids in evaluations.
+Lucy coordinates program activities, supports monitoring sessions, and aids in evaluations.

-Salvador is currently a CasaSito university scholar studying teaching with concentrations in administration and evaluation at Universidad Rafael Landívar.
-He develops evaluation tools and reports of program activities, leads program monitoring, maintains monthly accounting, and manages cash boxes.
+Internal Accountant - Salvador is a CasaSito university ex-scholar studying in administration and evaluation at Universidad Rafael Landívar.
+He helped CasaSito creating measurable monitoring and evaluation tools and now he is in charge of our internal accounting.

 Alice Lee So Fong

-Has lived and traveled in many countries for the last 20 years.
+Alice has lived and traveled in many countries for the last 30 years.
 In 1999, she started working in developing countries as a volunteer and has participated in many different projects such as house-building, environmental conservation, HIV/AIDS education, and social development.